SinghTushar20/Learn-to-Code/05-Machine Learning and AI/03-Machine Learning/Readme.md

+## Data Analysis

+- Data analysis is a process of inspecting, cleansing, transforming, and modelling data with the goal of discovering useful information, informing conclusions, and supporting decision-making.

+- Data Analysis Process

+  - Asking Questions
+  - Data Wrangling/Preprocessing
+  - Exploratory Data Analysis
+  - Drawing Conclusions
+  - Communicating Results

+- Data Preprocessing Tools

+  - Importing the dataset
+  - Taking care of missing data
+  - Encoding categorical data
+    - Encoding the Independent Variable
+    - Encoding the Dependent Variable
+  - Splitting the dataset into the Training set and Test set
+  - Feature Scaling

 ## What is ML

 - ML is the process of training a piece of software, called a **model**, to make useful predictions using a data set.
 This predictive model can then serve up predictions about previously unseen data.